 Effective July 1, 2007, the company amended its Gratuity Plan, to suspend the voluntary defined death benefit component of the Gratuity Plan.
 This amendment resulted in a negative past service cost amounting to \$9 million, which is being amortized on a straight-line basis over the average remaining service period of employees which is 10 years.
-The unamortized negative past service cost of \$5 million and \$6 million as of December 31, 2010 and March 31, 2010, has been included under other current liabilities.
+The unamortized negative past service cost of \$5 million each as of June 30, 2011 and March 31, 2011, has been included under other current liabilities.

-The weighted-average assumptions used to determine benefit obligations as of December 31, 2010, March 31, 2010, March 31, 2009 and March 31, 2008 are set out below:
+The weighted-average assumptions used to determine benefit obligations as of June 30, 2011, March 31, 2011, March 31, 2010, March 31, 2009 and March 31, 2008 are set out below:

-As of December 31, 2010 March 31, 2010 March 31, 2009 March 31, 2008 Discount rate 7.9% 7.8% 7.0% 7.9% Weighted average rate of increase in compensation levels 7.3% 7.3% 5.1% 5.1%
+As of June 30, 2011 March 31, 2011 March 31, 2010 March 31, 2009 March 31, 2008 Discount rate 8.3% 8.0% 7.8% 7.0% 7.9% Weighted average rate of increase in compensation levels 7.3% 7.3% 7.3% 5.1% 5.1%

-The weighted-average assumptions used to determine net periodic benefit cost for the three months and nine months ended December 31, 2010 and December 31, 2009 are set out below:
+The weighted-average assumptions used to determine net periodic benefit cost for the three months ended June 30, 2011 and June 30, 2010 are set out below:

+Three months ended June 30,

+2011 2010

-Three months ended December 31, Nine months ended December 31, 2010 2009 2010 2009 Discount rate 7.8% 7.0% 7.8% 7.0% Weighted average rate of increase in compensation levels 7.3% 7.3% 7.3% 7.3% Rate of return on plan assets 9.4% 9.0% 9.4% 9.0%
+Discount rate 8.0% 7.8%

+Weighted average rate of increase in compensation levels 7.3% 7.3%

+Rate of return on plan assets 9.4% 9.4%

 The company contributes all ascertained liabilities towards gratuity to the Infosys Technologies Limited Employees' Gratuity Fund Trust.
 In case of Infosys BPO, contributions are made to the Infosys BPO Employees' Gratuity Fund Trust.
 Trustees administer contributions made to the trust and contributions are invested in specific designated instruments as permitted by Indian law and investments are also made in mutual funds that invest in the specific designated instruments.
-As of December 31, 2010 and March 31, 2010, the plan assets have been primarily invested in government securities.
+As of June 30, 2011 and March 31, 2011, the plan assets have been primarily invested in government securities.

-Actual return on assets for the three months ended December 31, 2010 and December 31, 2009 was \$3 million and \$1 million respectively, and actual return on assets for the nine months ended December 31, 2010 and December 31, 2009 was \$6 million and \$4 million respectively.
+Actual return on assets for the three months ended June 30, 2011 and June 30, 2010 was \$3 million and \$2 million, respectively.

 The company assesses these assumptions with its projected long-term plans of growth and prevalent industry standards.
 The company's overall expected long-term rate-of-return on assets has been determined based on consideration of available market information, current provisions of Indian law specifying the instruments in which investments can be made, and historical returns.
-Historical returns during the three months and nine months ended December 31, 2010 and December 31, 2009 have not been lower than the expected rate of return on plan assets estimated for those years.
+Historical returns during the three months ended June 30, 2011 and June 30, 2010 have not been lower than the expected rate of return on plan assets estimated for those years.
 The discount rate is based on the government securities yield.